andreisljusar/supersimplestocks/README.md

     4. Calculate Volume Weighted Stock Price based on trades in past 15 minutes: ExchangeService.calculateVolumeWeightedStockPrice

 b.
-Calculate the GBCE All Share Index using the geometric mean of prices? for all stocks: ExchangeService.calculateShareIndex
+Calculate the GBCE All Share Index using the geometric mean of prices for all stocks: ExchangeService.calculateShareIndex